ACUTE ANXIETY DISORDER DEFINITION

 – Behavior such as avoidance of places, people or activities, that recall the traumatic event.

 There is a high probability that those affected by stress also develop a Post Traumatic Stress Disorder.
-Sleep disorders, depression, panic attacks (accompanied by tachycardia, sweating…) are also common, as well as a social and occupational impairment.
+Sleep disorders, depression, panic attacks (accompanied by tachycardia, sweating…) are also common, as well as social and occupational impairment.

 TIPS TO OVERCOME ACUTE ANXIETY DISORDER